 This is what DFS, the UK’s leading upholstery retailer, is now doing with Google Cloud’s support.
 A household name, with a 50-year pedigree and more than 5,500 employees, DFS is highly regarded for the quality of its handmade-to-order sofas and soft furnishings, and for the service customers receive when visiting its showrooms.
 The company operates its own distribution network, with the support of 20 distribution centers, nearly 300 delivery vehicles and over 600 delivery specialists.

 We’re working with DFS across its sales and distribution network, helping it to prepare for the future of retail via an unparalleled combination of cloud services, collaboration tools and digital devices.

 DFS first followed Sofology’s example by trialing G Suite for employee communications, looking to effect broader culture change towards more seamless collaboration.
-The feedback was overwhelmingly positive, prompting adoption and roll out across its network over a six-month period in 2019.
+The feedback was overwhelmingly positive, prompting adoption and roll out across its network over a six-month period in 2019, led by Netpremacy.
 The success of G Suite led DFS to investigate further Google products, resulting in the decision to adopt two additional solutions.

 Firstly, DFS embraced Chrome devices to improve in-store systems and augment the customer experience.
-The company rolled out 1,200 Chrome tablets to its retail stores in late 2019, enabling salespeople to access key information in a convenient and secure way, while interacting with customers.
+Working with Netpremacy, the company, rolled out 1,200 Chrome tablets to its retail stores in late 2019, enabling salespeople to access key information in a convenient and secure way, while interacting with customers.
 Technical colleagues found that the tablets could be set up in a matter of seconds, with secure login and individual accounts for each member of staff on the showroom floor.

 Secondly, DFS has made the decision to transition its web platform from a private cloud environment to Google Cloud Platform (GCP).
 Once implemented, this will allow the technology team to deploy a number of new applications, and will result in a series of benefits, including: